tus/tus-resumable-upload-protocol/protocol.md

 upload is considered finished if all of its partial uploads are finished.

-In order to create a new final upload the client MUST omit the `Entity-Length` header and add the `Merge` header to the file creation request.
+In order to create a new final upload the client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
 The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
 The order of this list MUST represent the order using which the partial uploads are concatenated without adding, modifying or removing any bytes.
 This merge request MAY even happen if all or some of the corresponding partial uploads are not finished.

-The server MAY delete partial uploads once they are merged but they MAY be used multiple times for forming a final resource.
+The server MAY delete partial uploads once they are concatenated but they MAY be used multiple times for forming a final resource.

 Any `PATCH` request against a final upload MUST be denied and MUST neither modify the final nor any of its partial resources.
 The response of a `HEAD` request MUST NOT contain the `Offset` header.
 The `Entity-Length` header MUST be included if the length of the final resource can be calculated at the time.
-Responses to `HEAD` requests against partial or final uploads MUST include the `Merge` header and its value as sent in the file creation request.
+Responses to `HEAD` requests against partial or final uploads MUST include the `Concat` header and its value as sent in the file creation request.

 #### Headers

-##### Merge
+##### Concat

-The `Merge` header indicates whether the upload created by the request is either a partial or final upload.
+The `Concat` header indicates whether the upload created by the request is either a partial or final upload.
 If a partial upload is to be built, the header value MUST be `partial`.
-In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged and form the file.
+In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be concatenated and form the file.
 All of the URLs MUST NOT contain a space.
 The host and protocol scheme of the URLs MAY be omitted.
 In this case the value of the `Host` header MUST be used as the host and the scheme of the current request.